darksidewalker/dasiwa-comfyui-installer/README.md

 ## Linux:
 Run `./run_comfyui.sh`

+##💡Hints

+- The first start may need some time because of internal comfyui updates, manager pulls and frontend update.

 # 🛠️ Configuration

 To change the CUDA version or add more nodes, edit these files on your GitHub fork: